Table of Contents

 Comparing Twitter data

 Most companies and agencies throw the same event each year using the same hashtag.
 You can analyze old tweets and you will see that many events or TV shows do that.
 We have come across with lots of clients that have purchased an event analysis for 2019 with us but they also wanted to compare its performance with the event they had in 2017, 2016 or previous years.
-Those old tweets are still there and can be analyzed if they are public.
+Those old tweets are still there and can be analyzed if they are public and even you can analyze the sentiment of those tweets.

 This is the best way to measure the efficiency of your event.
 You can compare if it has had more or less tweets or if its Twitter impressions have increase or decrease.
 Old tweets in this case are pure gold (we say “pure gold” many time, we know, but it is true!).
 As all our reports are exported to an Excel file, later on it is possible to contrast the users that have participated this year with the ones from earlier years.
 This can also be applied to music festival or sport events.